 Without patient input, crucial perspectives on "value" are missing from ICER's assessments.
 Value Our Health, a consortium of leading healthcare organizations, argues that ICER reduces the meaning of "value" to "cost-effective" only.
 The National Health Council's Patient-Centered Value Model Rubric outlines the need for patient involvement at every stage of the value assessment process, from initial development to the sharing of results.
-Value assessments lives and broader societal perspectives, such as a patient's ability to work and caregiver burden.51,52
+Value assessments should consider multiple facets of patients' lives and broader societal perspectives, such as a patient's ability to work and caregiver burden.^{51, 52}